On this page

 EPA and closed landfills

-Landfills are assessed in accordance with EPA guidance Assessing planning proposals within the buffer of a landfill (publication 1642).
+Landfills are assessed in accordance with the Landfill buffer guidelines.

 All operators of licensed landfill sites, and owners of closed landfill sites that are regulated by EPA via a Post Closure Pollution Abatement Notice (PC PAN), must manage landfill gas and leachate to minimise impacts to the environment and human health.
 They must also undertake a landfill gas risk assessment, put in place an environmental monitoring program verified by an EPA-appointed environmental auditor and have regular environmental audits.
 Operators and owners are required to implement audit recommendations through the issuing of an enforcement notice, to ensure risks are kept at an acceptably low level.
 The requirements for these risk assessments are set out in the guideline Best practice environmental management – Siting, design, operation and rehabilitation of landfills (publication 788).